 In 1978, Howard called me.
 He had just received word that the initiative that had failed in ’76 had just qualified for the California ballot, and would I run the campaign to get it passed?

 I accepted.
 And the rest is history.
 Proposition 13 was a political earthquake in California.
 It passed comfortably, stunning the political status quo.
 It was the political equivalent of the shot heard ’round the would, as it set the political stage for tax revolts across the country and ushered in the Reagan revolution in 1980.

 While I had framed much of the campaign as a progressive answer to the inequalities of real estate tax revenues funding local school districts, the anti-tax fervor of a generally outraged and populist majority of California voters drowned out the progressive message I thought important.
 Until Prop 13, local schools were financed by local property taxes.
 As you may imagine, poor communities had horribly inadequate schools and wealthy communities had luxurious ones.
 The differences between schools in South Central LA and those in Beverly Hills and Brentwood were similar to the differences between the communities themselves.
 Poverty and riches separated by a few miles and an unfair tax system.

-Howard lived in a modest bungalow on Oxford St in the Wilshire District.
+Howard lived in a modest bungalow on Crescent Heights in the Wilshire District.
 He and I, and his wife, Estelle, would spend hours in his living room, during and after the campaign, discussing politics, philosophy and strategy.